steamhaus/kubeswitch/README.md

 1. Get OS version and decide on which URL to download from
 2. Install Helm version
 3. For helm install, add logic to check server version to match
-4. Implement flags for "yes" and "no" input